 Today the most common blends are made by mixing natural fibers with man-made fibers.

-Man-made fibers on the other hand are good in resisting water, thus less prone to staining.
-They are also stretchable, durable, strong, and good in retaining shape.
-Their negative qualities include being prone to skin allergies and nonbiodegradable.
+Man-made fibers, on the other hand, are good at resisting water and thus less prone to staining.
+They are also stretchable, durable, strong, and good at retaining shape.
+Their negative qualities include being prone to skin allergies and being non-biodegradable.

 Different types of popular blended fabrics

-Polyester has many advantages like easy wash and wear, less wrinkling, ability to retain shape, durability and it is less expensive.
-It doesnot shrink like natural fibers; Read more on polyester here.
+Polyester has many advantages like easy wash and wear, less wrinkling, ability to retain shape, durability, and less expensive.
+It does not shrink like natural fibers; Read more on polyester here.

-Cotton/ polyester fabric : Cotton polyester blend is common in clothing especially for shirting materials.
-This blend is soft, light and durable.
-Moreover it doesnot shrink or wrinkle.
+Cotton/ polyester fabric : Cotton polyester blend is common in clothing, especially for shirting materials.
+This blend is soft, light, and durable.
+Moreover, it does not shrink or wrinkle.
 The blend may not be as breathable as 100% cotton, but its new properties make it ideal for heavy usage and daily wear.
-The best t-shirts are almost always a cotton and polyester
+The best t-shirts are almost always a cotton and polyester blend.

 Polyester /Viscose: Lizzy Bizzy (also Bizzy Lizzy) is a premium polyester-viscose blended fabric.
 It is strong and durable and does not shrink because of polyester fibers; it is soft and breathable because of viscose fibers.